 Coherence Measurement Using Michelson Interferometer and Fourier Transform Spectroscopy

-It is known that in an interferometer the fringe contrast may depend on the coherent property of light sources.
-For example, in a Michelson interferometer with a source of certain bandwidth, the interference fringe contrast varies with different the optical path difference.
+It is known that, in an interferometer, the fringe contrast may depend on the coherence of the light source.
+For example, in a Michelson interferometer with a source of a certain bandwidth, the interference fringe contrast decreases as the optical path difference between the two arms increases.
 By measuring the interferogram contrast at different positions of the movable mirror, the coherence length of the source can be concluded.
-Typical Fourier-transform spectroscopy is usually based on such type of optical setup.
+Typical Fourier-transform spectroscopy is usually based on optical setups of this kind.

 - Use Case (PDF) pdf 05.05.23

 - Use Case and sample files in VirtualLab Fusion (ZIP) zip 05.05.23